mobify/mobify-code-style/css/Readme.md

 The exception to this rule are when a base or root class is dependant on a global state.

 For example `.x-landscape .t-about .c-contact-form` would be found in `_about.scss` and NOT a `_landscape.scss` file (modifier classes alone don't have their own files).

+## Single Direction Rule

+Not actually a rule, but a suggestion: when adding margins and paddings, only apply them to their designated direction.

+*Margins* should be added to the *right* and *bottom*.

+*Paddings* should be added to the *top* and *left*.

+This principle is talked about in depth by [Harry Roberts on csswizardy.com](http://csswizardry.com/2012/06/single-direction-margin-declarations/).

 ## Name Spacing

 The first thing you'll notice when going through Customer Success's CSS is that all of our class names are prefixed (aka: name-spaced) to one of two letters: `c-` or `t-`, meaning `_component_` or `_template_` respectively.
 See the [below table](#class-prefix-conventions) for more details on Mobify's namespacing practices.